anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08-annex.md

 <a name="8.1"></a>
 ## 8.1 Introduction

-This Chapter 8 Annex contains test cases to be executed during NFVI validations to ensure a Reference Implementation of CNTT Reference Architecture is in compliance.
+This Chapter 8 Annex contains test cases to be executed during NFVI validations to ensure a Reference Implementation of CNTT Reference Architecture is in conformance.
 The Linux Foundation Networking (LFN) OPNFV Verified Program (OVP), in partnership with the Compliance Verification Committee (CVC), will provide tracking and governance for RM/RA/RI verifications.

 <a name="8.2"></a>
 ## 8.2 Generic Test Cases